pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/group-and-total.md

 ## Scenario

-A user wants to scan through the collection of _orders_ for shop purchases recorded for 2020 only.
-The records need to grouped by customer, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders and a list of their order items.
-In summary, the report should show what each customer shopped for in 2020.
+You want to scan through the collection of _orders_ for shop purchases recorded in 2020 only.
+You need to group the records by customer, capturing each customer's first purchase date, the number of orders they made, the total value of all their orders and a list of their order items.
+In summary, your generated report should show what each customer shopped for in 2020.

 ## Sample Data Population